AccessAlly offers a Built-in LMS Gamification Plugin for WordPress

 Design Customizable Leaderboards Using Member Directories

-Everyone has a healthy dose of competitiveness, and with a points system leaderboard you can motivate students to catch up or surpass their peers.
+Everyone can benefit from healthy competition, and with a points badges leaderboard, you can motivate learners to catch up or surpass their peers.

-You don’t need another WordPress member directory plugin to accomplish this: simply use AccessAlly’s member directory set up and set the display to rank your students by points.
+You don’t need another WordPress member directory plugin to accomplish this: simply use AccessAlly’s learning platform member directory set up and set the display to rank your students by points.

 You can set your member directory to display points and badges on each member’s profile, giving everyone something to aspire to.